 - Yu-Gi-Oh!
 GX lampshades this by forcing Jaden to say three card names.
 They are: Gagagigo, Giga Gagagigo, and Gogiga Gagagigo.
 Even Jaden can't say it due to the repetitive-ness.
-The real card game also has a fourth member of this family, but it isn't named anything nearly as clever.
-It's just called Gigobyte.
+The real card game also has a fourth and fifth member of this family, but they aren't 't named anything nearly as clever.
+They're just called Gigobyte and Gagagigo the Risen.

 - Haruha "Haruhara Haruko" Raharu of FLCL.

 - Carson D. Carson, crook and erstwhile ally of the Dirty Pair from The Movie.

 - In Bakuman。, Moritaka Mashiro's father, Masahiro Mashiro, is a Classic Classical example in which the given name is longer than the surname.

 - A whole lot of this is found in Yahari Ore no Seishun Love Come wa Machigatteiru

 - Saki Kawasaki (Better when said in Japanese order: Kawasaki Saki)

 - Tsukutsun Tsun in Dr. Slump.
 The rest of his family also have at least two 'tsu' syllables each.